 Issue 18 Remote training and support October 2020

-In this edition of The House Journal we want to let you know about our newly developed Year of Care remote training and facilitation programme, reformatted to provide bite-size remote training and support to practices who want to implement CSP.
-We also cover remote CSP conversations and some useful resources to support practitioners to ensure they are every bit as person-centred as face to face CSP conversations.
+In this edition of The House Journal we want to let you know about our newly developed Year of Care remote training and facilitation programme, reformatted to provide bite-size remote training and support to practices who want to implement PCSP.
+We also cover remote PCSP conversations and some useful resources to support practitioners to ensure they are every bit as person-centred as face to face PCSP conversations.

 Issue 17 Remote care and support planning July 2020